Can you fly with us to Kenya?

 COACHING – team

-We have a team of experts to join you–Meet our coaches: [Link] who will be proving you with….Tips to train better.
+We have a team of experts to join you – this is a charity run by marathon runners! –Meet our coaches who have around 20 NYC marathon finishes between them and served years on the NYC marathon’s board of directors : [Link] We will be proving you with….Tips to train better.
 Strategies to get you to starting line healthy.
 Ideas and ways to fund raise in a fun, successful manner.
-Of course constant access to coaches and mentorship.
+Of course constant access to us, and mentorship.
 Read our own coach Toby’s The Essential Guide to Running The New York City Marathon.

 Related articles on the Marathon